They began construction of a new mainline, stretching from Valparasio, Nebraska to the Nebraska/Kansas state line near Marysville, Kansas.

 The railroad would allow connections between Fremont and Lincoln, as well as to Beatrice.

 By 1898, the railroad became part of the Union Pacific Railroad, which owned many other lines in the area.

 Union Pacific continued to operate this line as a branch line, although many of the connecting railroads would be abandoned.

 By 2001, Union Pacific abandoned the portion south of Lincoln.
 It has been turned into the Jamaica North Trail and the Homestead Trail, which will eventually connect all the way to Marysville, Kansas.

 The remaining portions are now part of the Lincoln Subdivision.

-Unfortunately, the builders plaques for this bridge have been removed.
-The author has ranked this bridge as being moderately significant, due to the design.
+The author ranked this bridge as being minimally significant, due to the common design and newer age.

 The photo above is an overview.
 The bridge can be accessed from the trail it carries.